Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 A link to the Drug and Alcohol Policy is available in the Catalog and Handbook under the Drug and Alcohol Policy.

-KHSC-KansasCOM is committed to providing a safe, healthy learning community for all its members.
-KHSC-KansasCOM recognizes that the improper and excessive use of alcohol and other drugs may interfere with the KHSC-KansasCOM mission by negatively impacting the health and safety of students, faculty, and staff.
+KHSU-KansasCOM is committed to providing a safe, healthy learning community for all its members.
+KHSU-KansasCOM recognizes that the improper and excessive use of alcohol and other drugs may interfere with the KHSU-KansasCOM mission by negatively impacting the health and safety of students, faculty, and staff.

 Scope